 Cinnamon Sugar Roasted Butternut Squash

-- I highly recommend reserving the squash seeds and cleaning them so you can roast them and add them to soups and salads later on.
+• I highly recommend reserving the squash seeds and cleaning them so you can make roasted butternut squash seeds and add them to soups and salads later on.
 They are particularly amazing in this Apple and Pear Kale Salad with Maple Dijon Vinaigrette.
 You can follow the recipe for my sweet and spicy roasted pumpkin seeds to do it.

 Other Butternut Squash Recipes You’ll Love